 LAOS VISA GUIDE

 Part of the well-known banana pancake trail for the backpackers, Laos welcome millions of millions of travellers every year.
+If this route is on your radar but not quite decided if you should go, check these facts about Laos to help you decide.
 Their visa policy makes travelling in Southeast Asia for backpackers makes a life a lot easier.
 Laos offers to more than half of the world a visa on arrival policy both for landing by air or crossing a land border.
 Find out in this Laos visa guide which countries have visa-free, countries that have visa on arrival, and how to apply for a visa beforehand.

 If you are still unsure if Laos is worth a trip, enjoy these Luang Prabang travel photos and check out this thorough and complete backpacking in Laos guide or this itinerary for Luang Prabang in Spanish from our friends at Universo Viajero.